alexmoutouh/MyNutRest/README.md

 # MyNutRest

+MyNutRest is a Spring Boot (Java 25) REST API designed with hexagonal architecture.
+It handles nutrition and fitness.
-Rest API for MyNut.
-Also acts as an MCP server.
+It also acts as an MCP server (with Spring AI).

 To run locally :